 It is not going to be destroyed.
-There is, I repeat, a essing it going to be destroyed. blessing in it; but a blow has been delivered upon its vitals.
-It vitals more dangerous than any foe could deal.
-It will take to will take time to heal the effects of that blow, delivered by a sixely by a single hand, unbidden but unrestrained.
+There is, I repeat, a blessing in it; but a blow has been delivered upon its vitals more dangerous than any foe could deal.
+It will take time to heal the effects of that blow, delivered will take time to heal the effects of that blow, delivered by a single hand, unbidden but unrestrained.

-But, as surely as, in 1870, without meaning to wound s party. his party, he did grievously wound it, and without meaning to meaning the did grievously wound it, and without meaning to endow and reinforce a foreign educating power which power which would fight that party in every English borough and reinforce a foreign English borough and reinforce a foreign English borough whenever the party would not serve its foreign and anot serve its foreign ends, he did endow and reinforce such a combation. combative power, to feel its fist both in the election 1 \ next succeeding and lately in 1885; as surely as in 1874, without meaning to throw his party into confusion, and the nation into the hands of his rival, he, by one of his jerks, did so; as surely as without meaning to raise up at home and abroad enemies to him and to us by the very impression that he only needed to be beaten and he would run, he did make that impression, and brought his party under the shadow of it; as surely as without meaning that Gordon should perish, he took the way to let him perish, and entailed on his party all the woe of deep odium and even contempt-so surely has he now impaled the party and the nation on the horns of one of those dilemmas which in his marvellous career have been created whenever his herculean services have alternated with the jorks.

-At the class of a giant in wrong directions.
-At the close of the elections so false, so hollow was be position in -1 in elections so false, so hollow was the position in which his rivals had placed themselves, and so fair. and so fair seemed his own, that had he abode his time, and let a time, and let the men of the monstrous Maamtrasna scene try to de let the men of the monstrous Maamtrasna Mr. scene try to do better than Lord Spencer and Mr. Trevelyan, when the spencer than Lord Spencer and with Trevelyan, whose services they had recompensed with official repudies: official repudiation in order to gain the Parnellites, he and his party months order to gain the Parnellites, and his party would have seen openings for vast usefulness, prohable of a character fulness, probably for power.
-His personal character and position power. and position perhaps never rese so fast as from the day he left office till 41 he left office till the day he began his last ill-managed Midlothian campa: Midlothian campaign.
-In Opposition he had acted the Englishman, the good Englishman, the gentleman, the statesman; his course in each one of these in each one of these respects contrasting with and conthand the one of these respects contrasting with and by demning the one that had been held towards him by the men he had to oppose.
-That was a great service all to our institutions, as well as a wholesome example for high And in his words and appeals to high when other words and appeals to low principles, when other politicians would appeals to low ones, full oft have I felt as if he made me his personal debtor, instead of lowering my tone.
+But, as surely as, in 1870, without meaning to wound his party, he did grievously wound it, and without meaning to endow and reinforce a foreign educating meaning to endow and reinforce a foreign educating which would fight that party in every English power which would fight that party in every English power whenever the party would not serve its borough whenever the party would not serve its borough ends, he did endow and reinforce such a foreign ends, to feel its fist both in the election combative power, next succeeding and lately in 1885; as surely as in 1874, without meaning to throw his party into confusion, and the nation into the hands of his rival, he, by one of his jerks, did so; as surely as without meaning to raise up at home and abroad enemies to him and to us by the very impression that he only needed to be beaten and he would run, he did make that impression, and brought his party under the shadow of it; as surely as without meaning that Gordon entailed on his party all the woe of deep odium and even contempt-so surely has he now impaled the dilemmas which in his marvellous career have been nated with the jerks of a circular services have alternated with the jerks of a giant in wrong directions.
+At the close of the elections so false, so hollow was the position in which his rivals had placed themselves, and so fair seemed his own, that had he abode his time, and let the men of the monstrous Maamtrasna scene try to do better than Lord Spencer and Mr. Trevelyan, whose services they had recompensed with official repudiation in order to gain the Parnellites, he and his party would have seen openings for vast usefulness, probably for power.
+His personal character and position perhaps never rese so fast as from the day he left office till the day he began his last ill-managed Midlothian campaign.
+In Opposition he had acted the Englishman, the gentleman, the statesman; his course in each one of these respects contrasting with and condemning the one that had been held towards him by the men he had to oppose.
+That was a great service to our institutions, as well as a wholesome example for And in his words and appeals to high all men. principles, when other politicians would appeal to low ones, full oft have I felt as if he made me his personal debtor, instead of lowering my tone.